 We will then test the efficacy of these identified candidate drugs in simple assays of cortical network function perfected by Trevelyan and Ilie, using rodent and human brain slices.
-These assays have been developed from extensive in vitro studies, that have been validated as representative of the activity patterns also seen in vivo, of spontaneous, medically-refractory epilepsy in humans (Reference 2).
+These assays have been developed from extensive in vitro studies, that have been validated as representative of the activity patterns also seen in vivo, of spontaneous, medically-refractory epilepsy in humans (Reference 3).
 This work will rigorously test the translational potential of candidate drugs, thereby priming future clinical trials.
-Importantly, this Studentship will provide unique research training in epileptology, using state-of-the-art techniques in molecular genetics, pharmacology and electrophysiology, and giving experience in model systems ranging from nematode worms through rodents to the human brain.
+Indeed, the Ilie/Trevelyan collaboration has recently shown that the new anticonvulsant we identified as a GABAA receptor modulator in nematode worms works in exactly the same way in mouse and human brain slice models (Reference 2).

 Supervisor web sites: